AHartmaier/pyLabFEA/README.md

 modeling of materials.

-The package contains several Jupyter notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms, contained in subfolder ``notebooks''.
+The package contains several Jupyter notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms, contained in subfolder ``notebooks``.